 If Oprah and Kobe Bryant have time to meditate during their day.
 It’s likely we do too.
 However, I’m not trying to shame you or guilt you into meditating, but offer a shift in perspective.
 Taking time to meditate for even five minutes will actually make you more productive during your day.
 Because meditation helps improve your focus, you are able to get more things completed in a shorter amount of time.

 Additionally, there was a study published in the International Journal of Neuroscience, meditation slows cellular aging.
 This affects skin elasticity, vision, cognitive functioning, etc. Conversely, imagine how much stress is advancing cellular aging.
 If you’d like to read additional articles on this, this one is a personal favorite on meditation’s health benefits.

-Finally, there are also short meditations and meditations for beginners that offer five-minute meditations or meditation timers so you may receive many of the benefits without sacrificing too much of your day.
+Finally, there are also short meditations and meditations for beginners that could be a great alternative.
+Youtube offers five-minute meditations or meditation timers so you may receive many of the benefits without sacrificing too much of your day.
 Another helpful idea is to pick two days a week to begin your practice.
 Start small.
 Set a calendar reminder and commit to at least 2 days a week.
 Do it as often as you can until you develop a consistent practice.

-Myth #3: I’ve tried it and I don’t like it/it’s boring
+Myth #3: I’ve tried it and I don’t like it or I think it’s boring

 - Loving Kindness